 "1" and a "0" cookie cutter

-Arrange on your frosted cookie to look like a 10 of hearts playing card.
-That’s it.
+Arrange the strawberries on your frosted cookie to look like a 10 of heart playing card.
+That's it.
 Simple right?

 You can keep this in the refrigerator for a few hours.
 Best served the same day it's made, but believe me left overs will taste pretty good too.

 For directions to make the Brownie Dice, Tic Tac Toe Brownie, and the Dulce de Leche Fudge Game Pieces, read the post above.
 I doubled my batch of frosting when I made all three of the edible crafts for our game night.
 I had a bit of frosting left over, but that got used for another project.

 - Mini Basketball Cheeseburgers - February 15, 2023

 - Snowman Popcorn Bucket - December 24, 2022